Crackanory

-Crackanory is a storytelling television series aimed at adults and inspired by the popular children's series Jackanory.
+Crackanory is a storytelling television series aimed at adults, inspired by the children's series Jackanory.
 It is broadcast on the UKTV channel Dave.
-Each episode features tales narrated by contemporary comedians and actors, containing a mix of live-action, original music and animation, all read from the same oversized chair, in a set consistent and reflective of the story.
-The first series attracted widespread critical acclaim and over half a million viewers to Dave.
+Each episode features a tale narrated by a contemporary comedian or actor, using a mix of live action, original music and animation, all read from the same oversized chair in a set designed to reflect the story.
+The first series attracted critical acclaim and drew more than half a million viewers to Dave.

-There are a number of reoccurring themes through the series, with the fictional company Tripec Plastics, the town of Specsham, and "fat Nicola from accounts" being frequently referenced.
+Recurring elements include the fictional company Tripec Plastics, the town of Specsham, and the character "Fat Nicola from accounts".